nerdishbynature/git2go-com/_posts/2016-03-13-Confessions-of-a-Git-Novice.markdown

 I’ll never forget those moments when I opened my first pull request back in the days, got a PR assigned myself or even hit the merge button without the need to hectically call Piet afterwards.
 It was such a rewarding feeling to get more productive with every achievement I unlocked - but also with every mistake I made along the way.

 ## The power of Git for non-developers
 While I meanwhile also learned to push code into collaborative repositories, I was far away of calling myself a developer.
-And even while I make some progress regarding my ‚engineering‘ skills, I still feel more comfortable in non-code environments - e.g. writing.
+And even while I make some progress regarding my 'engineering‘ skills, I still feel more comfortable in non-code environments - e.g. writing.

 So, in order to have other playgrounds of practice for a continuous improvement of my Git skills, I tried to think of other scenarios to contribute content within a Git environment.